 String.Compare Method (String, String, Boolean)

-Compares two specified String objects, ignoring or honoring their case, and returns an integer that indicates their relationship to one another in the sort order.
+Compares two specified String objects, ignoring or honoring their case, and returns an integer that indicates their relative position in the sort order.

 Assembly: mscorlib (in mscorlib.dll)